-The cooler makes contact with the CPU lid or IHS (Integrated Heat Spreader), allowing it to drain and dissipate heat away from the CPU.
+The cooler contacts the CPU lid or IHS (Integrated Heat Spreader), draining and dissipating heat away from it.
 For this to work well, your installation has to allow maximum heat transfer between the CPU and the cooler.

 Your CPU cooler is not properly mounted if:

 - There is space between it and the CPU lid.
 Air is a bad conductor of heat.
 It reduces the efficiency of heat transfer and negatively affects the cooling process.

 - There is too much or too little thermal paste.
 The wrong application of thermal paste will reduce the effectiveness of your installation’s heat transfer process.

 - It wiggles around a lot.
 If you can turn the cooler around with minimal effort, the connection is loose, and the installation won’t be as effective as it should be.